sothorsteins/SMC0/README.md

 # Tasks and milestones

+Based on the requirements for the product a list of tasks and milestones was made.

 1. Research of state of the art - what have others done, what are their issues - learn from this
     - a.
 Research materials
     - b.
 Research polyphonic pitch estimation